metabase/metabase/docs/troubleshooting-guide/performance.md

 ## Performance

-In order to troubleshoot performance problems, you first need to understand what happens when a question or dashboard is updated in Metabase:
+In order to troubleshoot performance problems, you first need to understand what happens when a question or dashboard is created or updated in Metabase.
+Before diving into specifics, you may want to read our article on [Metabase at scale][metabase-at-scale].

 1. Your browser goes to a web page that shows a Metabase question or dashboard.